-Biofuels, such as biodiesel and bioethanol, are widely derived from biomass (plants and other organic wastes) and they provide a safe and sustainable alternative to using fossil fuels to power vehicles and machinery.
+Biofuels, like biodiesel and bioethanol, are derived from biomass (plants and other organic wastes) and they provide a safe and sustainable alternative to using fossil fuels to power vehicles and machinery.

-GVEP is supporting many forms of biofuel initiatives in Africa and the Caribbean.
+GVEP is supporting a number of biofuel initiatives across Africa and the Caribbean.

 Biofuel from banana waste in the Caribbean